Home > Resources > how can I recover photos from wiped iPhone (without backup)

 Step 2: Scan iTunes backup for lost photos

-Choose the most relevant backup from the list, then press the Start Scan button at the bottom.
-The program will thoroughly scan all the files embedded in this backup and return you an overview.
+Choose the most relevant backup from the list, then press the Start button to analyze the backup file.
 All the found files will be categorized in the left pane of the window, based on the file types.

 Step 3: Retrieve photos to iPhone that you made factory reset

-You are able to preview the photos specifically by clicking the "Camera Roll" category from the left sidebar of the screen.
-If necessary, do the same for "Photo Stream", "Photo Library" and "App Photos" categories under "Media" section until you've found all the pictures you need.
+You are able to preview the photos specifically by clicking the "Camera Roll" category under Media section.
+If necessary, do the same for "Photo Stream", "Photo Library" and "App Photos" categories until you've found all the pictures you need.

-Next, hit the Recover again in the pop-up window to kick off the recovering process.
+Select the photos you would like to retrieve back.
+Then click Recover button and choose a save destination.
+Next, hit the Recover again to kick off the recovering process.

 Option 2: Restore Photos from an iCloud Backup